Support

 Editing Scripts and Extra Disk Space for Larger Simulations

-CMC’s Cluster has a built-in Linux editor called VIM that allows you to write scripts in your home directories.
-Editor VIM is a newer version of the program VI.
-A list of user commands are available on various websites, including the main Red Hat site:
+CMC’s Cluster has a built-in Linux editor called vim that allows you to write scripts in your home directories.
+Editor vim is a newer version of the program vi.
+A list of vim user commands are available on various websites.

 https://www.redhat.com/sysadmin/vim-commands

-Because Fluent creates many temporary files during simulation iterations, users should monitor the number of these files created in their home directories.
-If disk space becomes limited, use the /scratch/*user_name* directory disk space provided to you on the Cluster for temporary simulation file storage.
+Because Fluent creates many temporary files during simulation iterations, users should monitor the number and sizes of these files created in their home directories.
+If your Cluster disk space becomes limited, use the /scratch/*user_name* directory disk space provided to you on the Cluster for temporary simulation file storage.
+Your Cluster *user_name* is generally a five-digit number.

 More information about using a /scratch directory is available in the Ansys Fluent manual.